clemence-g/Simulation-of-celestial-mechanics-with-Stormer-Verlet-method/README.md

 ## Contents

-This repository contains four main code files:
+This repository contains four main code files :

 - **Plots - 3-body system**: Generates plots of various system parameters and the trajectories of the Sun, Saturn, and Jupiter.
 - **Animation - Sun, Jupiter, and Saturn**: Creates an animated visualization of these three celestial bodies.